Accounting & Tax for IT and SaaS Companies in Estonia

 • Has their own registered business entity

-• Can subcontract the work
+• Can subcontract or delegate the work

 Employee Misclassification Indicators

-• Works exclusively for your company
+• Works exclusively or primarily for your company

-• Follows your management direction
+• Follows your management direction on how work is done

-• Uses company-provided tools
+• Uses company-provided tools and systems

-• Long-term continuous engagement
+• Long-term continuous engagement with no termination risk

-• Economically dependent on your company
+• Economically dependent — your company is their only income source

 Section 7 — Global VAT for IT and SaaS Services